How much does a website costs?

 3. Design cost

 We’ll talk about the cost of hiring a designer later on, but for now, let’s assume that you’ll just use a design template that you’ve found on the web.
-Many of such templates are free and available with our free and simple to use drag&drop SitePad website building software, also ITsecura provides help with installation and fine-tuning of templates and themes.
+Many of such templates are free and simple to use, such as drag&drop SitePad website building software, also ITsecura provides help with installation and fine-tuning of templates and themes for WordPress.
 Templates and themes that do require a payment are usually less than $40 a piece anyway.
 The decision whether to go with a free or premium template can be a tough one, but it basically comes down to the quality of the final design that you consider good enough.
 To get something more polished, optimized and functional, you simply might have to pay for it.

 How much does a website cost – subtotal: • Premium design template: $40 • Alternatively, a free design template